 \subsection{Results for 8× Super-Resolution}

-Table~\ref{tab:tandt_8x} reports quantitative results at $8\times$ super-resolution for Tanks \& Temples~\cite{Knapitsch2017tandt}.
+Table~\ref{tab:tandt_8x} reports quantitative results at $8\times$ super-resolution (SR) for Tanks \& Temples~\cite{Knapitsch2017tandt}.
 We downsample the original $1920\times1080$ images by $16\times$ and upsample by $8\times$ to half the native resolution.
-Our method achieves the strongest performance across most metrics (SSIM, PSNR, LPIPS, FID and DreamSim).
-For MUSIQ and NIQE, 3DGS (LR) attains higher scores, consistent with the NIQE behavior discussed in Section~\ref{sec:results}.
+Our method achieves the best SSIM, PSNR, LPIPS, FID, and DreamSim scores.
+3DGS (LR) attains higher MUSIQ and NIQE scores, consistent with the behavior discussed in Section~\ref{sec:results}.
 Our CMMD score ranks fourth among the compared methods.
-Prior work~\cite{jayasumana2024rethinkingfidbetterevaluation} shows that CMMD is sensitive to high-frequency distortions introduced by noise in the latent embedding space.
-We hypothesize that the sharpening effects like mild aliasing or overly crisp edges introduced at large upsampling factors may be interpreted by CMMD as distortions, even though they improve perceptual quality and are reflected positively by other metrics.
-Since no single metric fully characterizes visual fidelity, we report a broad suite of metrics to provide a more comprehensive assessment of our method.
+Prior work~\cite{jayasumana2024rethinkingfidbetterevaluation} shows that CMMD is sensitive to high-frequency distortions introduced by noise in the embedding space.
+We hypothesize that sharpening effects like mild aliasing or overly crisp edges at high upsampling factors may be interpreted as distortions by CMMD, even when they improve perceptual quality and are reflected positively by other metrics.
+As no single metric fully characterizes visual fidelity, we report a broad suite of metrics for a more complete evaluation.